ralphcasipe1/just-do-the-testing/README.md

   The citations I made when writing this.
 ____________

+## ☯️ The Way of Testing
+> 🌟 "Test only as much as needed, strive to keep it nimble, sometimes it's even worth dropping some tests and trade reliability for agility and simplicity"
+>
+> _-- Yoni Goldberg_

 ## 🏛️ Section 1: Test Structures

 ### Section 1.1: 3 Core Parts